Sophie Germain Master's Scholarships

 Students outside Paris-Saclay area have to apply to the first call for applications and in particular for international students (outside Europe) to facilitate the processing of their visa.
 Similarly, it is imperative that they take contact with their Embassy or Consulate to obtain a CAMPUS France file number.
 This administrative formality is a mandatory prerequisite for being authorised to apply for a student visa in France.

 The selection of candidates is done on academic criteria confirmed by transcripts and recommendation letters.
 Recommendation letters are requested automatically by the FMJH to the contact persons mentioned by the candidates as soon as they validate their application.

-Regarding the enrollment's formalities of students in the Master's track of his choice, it is imperative that all candidates for a scholarship proceed in parallel to their registration online via the website of the University Paris-Saclay or Institut Polytechnique de Paris.
+Concerning the registration formality of students in the Master's track of their choice, it is imperative that all scholarship candidates proceed in parallel to their online application.
+Depending on the choice of Master's track, you should consult the procedures on the Université Paris-Saclay website or the Institut Polytechnique de Paris website.

 The selection is made by a jury appointed by the FMJH Steering Committee and in agreement with the heads of the relevant Master's tracks.

 The results are sent by e-mail to the successful candidates approximately 5 weeks after the closing date of the call for applications.

 - The amount of the award amounts to €11,000 net per year .

 - Is added to the scholarship for all the laureates an indemnity covering tuition fees (about €500 for a year).